The Game-Changing Impact of Incremental Hydration in Angular (Part 2/3)

 Prioritize work

-Incremental hydration embraces these principles by allowing you to display the HTML of unhydrated components initially and defer their JavaScript loading until later.
-This frees the main to handle user events right away, preventing heavy script execution from blocking immediate interactions.
+Incremental hydration puts these strategies into practice.
+It lets you show the HTML for components before they’re hydrated and delays their JavaScript loading until it’s needed.
+This keeps the main thread free to handle user events right away, so heavy scripts don’t block immediate interactions.

 As visualized above, incremental hydration improves INP in three main ways: